-When conservative treatments with medications cannot be tolerated or do not result in improvements, erectile dysfunction can be treated using several non-invasive as well as invasive approaches such as:

-- Vacuum Erection Device.
-An acrylic cylinder with a pump may be attached directly to the end of the penis, and a constriction ring or band is placed on the cylinder at the other end, which is applied to the body.
-The cylinder and pump create a vacuum to help the penis become erect, while the band or constriction ring helps maintain the erection (Hoyland, 2013). - Penile Arterial Reconstruction.
-Vascular surgery can reconstruct arteries to improve blood flow to the penis.
-Recent types of this surgery include circumferential incision plus a median pubic longitudinal approach with acupuncture-assisted local anesthesia and penile venous stripping surgery (Molodysky, 2013).
+Conservative treatment options consist of lifestyle changes, psychosexual therapy, oral phosphodiesterase type 5 inhibitors, and prostaglandin E1 intracavernous injections.
+When conservative treatments cannot be tolerated or do not result in improvements, erectile dysfunction can be treated using non-invasive and invasive approaches.
+A vacuum erection device is an acrylic cylinder with a pump attached directly to the end of the penis, and a constriction ring or band is placed on the cylinder at the other end, which is applied to the body.
+The cylinder and pump create a vacuum to help the penis become erect, while the band or constriction ring helps maintain the erection (Shindel, 2022).